Chronline/JulianCalendar_To_ModernCalendar/README.md

 # JulianCalendar_To_ModernCalendar
 A script made by a beginner for fun.
 Aim is to convert roman dates in modern dates.

-1° Choose a roman date coming from the Julian Calendar : a specific day before the feast*, a feast (Kalendes, Ides or Nones), and a month (in English or in Latin)
+1° Choose a roman date coming from the Julian Calendar : a specific day before the feast*, a feast (Kalendes, Ides or Nones), and a month (in English or in Latin).
 Eg: 3 before the Nones of September

 *Please note that romans include the day in the counting.
 1st kalendes is the day of kalendes itself.
 2nd Kal is the day before.